Nick Offerman addresses ‘homophobic hate’ related to his guest role on ‘Last of Us’ | KRDO

 “The Last of Us” series is based on the award-winning video game of the same name.

-It chronicles the post-apocalyptic aftermath of a global pandemic that destroyed civilization, centering on Joel (Pedro Pascal) and 14-year-old Ellie (Bella Ramsey), who may be humanity’s last hope at surviving.
+It chronicles the post-apocalyptic aftermath of a global pandemic that destroyed civilization, focusing on Joel (Pedro Pascal) and 14-year-old Ellie (Bella Ramsey), who may be humanity’s last hope at surviving.

 The series is set to return for another season with Kaitlyn Dever and “Schitt’s Creek” star Catherine O’Hara joining the cast.
 A release date for Season 2 has not yet been announced.